OpenTreeOfLife/opentreeoflife.github.io/SSBworkshop2023.md

 <p>
-  To participate in this workshop, you will need to be able to access RStudio, Python3 and Jupyter notebooks, and use git to clone repos.
+  To participate in this workshop, you will need to be able to access Bash, Python3 and (optionally) Jupyter notebooks, and use git to clone repos.
-  In addition, you will need an up-to-date web browser.
+  In addition, you will need an up-to-date web browser and a text editor.

   If you already have these software installed and accessible on your laptop, please skip to the bottom and run the checks.
   Otherwise there are installation instructions listed below.